afcarl/robot-car/README.md

 Run make to install dependencies

-Run runsim.py to see the plot of robot path
+Run runsim.py to see the plot of robot path planning result

 ![alt tag](robotPath.png)